roms2000/burp-docker/README.md

 `SMTP_PORT`

 Optional SMTP relay port number when SMTP_RELAY is set.
-Defaults to 25 if not set
+Defaults to 25 if not set.

 `SMTP_AUTH`